phaserjs/phaser/README.md

 * BitmapData.line draws a line to the BitmapData in the color and thickness specified.
 * BitmapData.op is a handy short-code to get and set the canvas global composite operator.
 * BitmapData.drawFull draws the given Game Object or Group to a BitmapData and then recursively iterates through all of its children, including children of Game Objects and Groups.
 It can draw Text, BitmapText, Sprites, Images, Emitters and Graphics objects.
 It's perfectly valid to pass in `game.world` as the parent object, and it will iterate through the entire display list.
+* Phaser.TilemapParser.INSERT_NULL is a new boolean that controls what happens when the parser encounters an empty tile: When scanning the Tiled map data the TilemapParser can either insert a null value (true) or a `Phaser.Tile` instance with an index of -1 (false, the default).
+Depending on your game type depends how this should be configured.
+If you've a large sparsely populated map and the tile data doesn't need to change then setting this value to `true` will help with memory consumption.
+However if your map is small, or you need to update the tiles (perhaps the map dynamically changes during the game) then leave the default value set (thanks #1982)

 ### Updates